stephancom/smooth/README.md

 ### Syncable Cross Platform Persistence

-Smooth.io is a library intended to provide persistence that just works.
-Easy backbone inspired collections which work on both the client and the server and automatically stay in sync with one another.
+Smooth.io is provides a free JSON API out of the box, with a declarative syntax to control who can query the API, and what they are able to see.

+Smooth resources expose configuration data in their API endpoints that allow for API clients to discover reource, configure themselves to the data schema.

+Smooth resources have automatic caching with smart expiration, and built in HTTP cache control.

 - Swappable Storage Backends
   - [ ] Redis Backend